microsoft/nodejs-guidelines/windows-environment.md

 How do you know if an npm package you want to install is a native module?
 Look for `nan`, `node-gyp`, or `node-pre-gyp` dependencies.

 #### C++ and Node.js?
 Tell me more...
-* Node.js addon documentation: https://nodejs.org/api/addons.html
+* Node.js Addon documentation: https://nodejs.org/api/addons.html
 * NodeSchool tutorial https://github.com/workshopper/goingnative

 #### Environment setup and configuration: